 1. Title

-The title must be concise and clear, directly indicating the main aim of the study.
-A detailed subtitle may be added if needed to elucidate the methodology or scope.
+The title should be short and clear, showing the study’s main goal right away.
+If necessary, a detailed subtitle can be added to explain the methods or scope.

 2. Abstract